SirPython/bebop-etude-generator/README.md

 # bebop-etude-generator

-Given a lead sheet, generates a chorus-long etude in the bebop style
+A REST API that generates musical etudes in the bebop style (using randomness).
+Etudes are served over HTTP/1.1 in the ABC notation format.